Safety Enhancement for Deep Reinforcement Learning in Autonomous Separation Assurance: Result Analysis

 We report the performance of the DRL model extended by separate sub-modules or the integrated DODA safety module on three case studies in Table~\ref{table:ablation}.
 Based on the last three columns in Table~\ref{table:ablation}, the DRL model enhanced by the DODA module obtains a higher score on all cases throughout the 50-simulation execution phase.
 The improvement achieved by the DODA module differs in each case study.
 We notice that our safety module works better in case B and case C than in case D.

-Based on the first three columns in Table~\ref{table:ablation}, we find that each separate sub-module can still work to enhance the safety performance of the DRL model.
+Based on the first two columns in Table~\ref{table:ablation}, we find that each separate sub-module can still work to enhance the safety performance of the DRL model.
 We do not find a clear pattern that one sub-module dominates the other one.

-We find that safety modules based on two DA methods both help improve the performance of DRL models in unknown environments.
-This also demonstrates the benefit of our module that no possessing is needed to select the specific DA method for the noisy source, further reducing the cost of parameter tuning.
 It is not certain whether the DODA safety module can still provide performance enhancement to DRL applications other than autonomous separation assurance.
 We will investigate this in our future work using more common validation platforms such as OpenAI Gym.
 We will also explore the case where the z-axis is taken into consideration in the future.